-Finally, it’s important that you understand your life insurance policy is for maximizing cash accumulation, so the death benefit should be minimized.
-If a large death benefit is very important to you, simply add a term insurance rider at a much lower cost.
+Finally, you must understand your life insurance policy is for maximizing cash accumulation, so the death benefit should be minimized.
+If a large death benefit is very important to you, add a term insurance rider at a much lower cost.

-There are various riders that will be offered to help you broaden your coverage and add more “living benefits” to your whole life insurance policy.
+Various riders will be offered to help you broaden your coverage and add more “living benefits” to your whole life insurance policy.
 Here are some riders you should discuss with your agent:

-- Paid-Up Additions – Paid-up additions is life insurance that is paid in full at the moment of purchase.
-This rider allows the policyholder to buy more benefit and boost the cash value growth in the policy.
+- Paid-Up Additions – Paid-up additions are life insurance that is paid in full at the moment of purchase.
+This rider allows the policyholder to contribute additional premiums and boost the cash value growth in the policy.
 A great method for adding these paid-up additions is to use the dividends paid each year by the insurer.

 - Life Insurance Supplement Rider – The supplement rider allows the policyholder to combine affordable term insurance with the permanent life insurance in the policy.
 As you pay your premiums, the term portion of the coverage is reduced until only permanent life insurance remains.

-- Term Life Rider – The term life rider allows the policyholder to purchase term life insurance that can be converted to permanent insurance at a later date.
+- Term Life Rider – The term life rider allows the policyholder to purchase term life insurance that can be converted to permanent insurance later.
 It is an especially good option for young adults who want to start infinite banking but typically don’t have the budget to purchase a sizeable death benefit.